NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Ceremony of Growth.md

 You can alter your exoskeleton's size.
-You constantly gain the effects of [[Spells/Enlarge|Enlarge]].
+You constantly gain the effects of [[Enlarge|Enlarge]].
 You can dismiss or resume these effects as an action, which has the concentrate trait.

 [[Spell Effects/Spell Effect_ Enlarge|Spell Effect: Enlarge]]